-Beginner's guide to Iran's election
+A beginner's guide to Iran's presidential election | CNN

-Iranians head to the polls Friday in a presidential election that could have serious implications for the future of the country and its relationship with the West.
+Iranians are casting their votes Friday in a presidential election that could have serious implications for the future of the country and its relationship with the West.

 Iranian President Hassan Rouhani, a moderate cleric (by Iranian standards), is seeking a second term as he faces off against a range of hardline conservative candidates.